by John A. Herbert

 Notes for Building Developers and Building Owners

-BI provides alternative choices (paths) to achieve points where the wash-rooms have superior water efficiency (refer to WU 2 ANNUAL WATER USE) where points are awarded for the wash room facilities in the host building.
+RECYCLING – BI provides alternative choices (paths) to achieve points where the wash-rooms have superior water efficiency (refer to WU 2 ANNUAL WATER USE) where points are awarded for the wash room facilities in the host building common area.

-Also to encourage recycling and avoid duplication of effort MAp1 and MA1 recycling containers can be located in the common areas, recognising that some host buildings already have collection facilities and contracts so there is no need to duplicate an existing facility to gain points.
+Also to encourage recycling, and avoid unnecessary duplication of effort, under BI MAp1 and MA1 recycling containers can be located in the common areas, recognising that some host buildings already have collection facilities and contracts, so there is no need to duplicate an existing recycling facility to gain points under BI.
+As building facilities develop, in the future other provisions by the host building might be considered.

-Building Water Quality is critical to wean office workers from using plastic bottles, and its associated waste.
-The building owner and operator needs to ensure the water provided is always high quality.
+HOST BUILDING WATER QUALITY - It’s critical to wean office workers of plastic bottles (petroleum based) and the associated impacts including the final stage where it is classified as waste.
+The building operator needs to ensure the water provided is always high quality, and potable.

 It is important to emphasise and recognise that BI is a local rating tool designed in Hong Kong for Hong Kong.
 It tackles the local challenges that other generic tools miss, so its important to tell your customers and colleagues abroad you are using the local tool, which is designed specifically for the Hong Kong office accommodation situation.